Mostly Sunny with a High Near 13

 Today

 Mostly sunny, with a high near 13.
-Wind chill values as low as -15.
-West southwest wind 6 to 8 mph.
+Wind chill values as low as -10.
+West wind 5 to 8 mph.

 Tonight

-Partly cloudy, with a low around -6.
+Partly cloudy, with a low around -2.
 Wind chill values as low as -15.
-West southwest wind around 6 mph.
+West southwest wind 7 to 9 mph.

 Tuesday

-Mostly sunny, with a high near 15.
-Southwest wind 7 to 9 mph.
+Mostly sunny, with a high near 16.
+Wind chill values as low as -15.
+Breezy, with a west southwest wind 6 to 15 mph.

 Tuesday Night

-Mostly cloudy, with a low around 4.
-West southwest wind around 11 mph.
+Mostly cloudy, with a low around 8.
+Wind chill values as low as zero.
+West southwest wind 10 to 13 mph, with gusts as high as 26 mph.

 New Year’s Day

-A 40 percent chance of snow.
-Mostly cloudy, with a high near 28.
-Breezy, with a west wind 9 to 16 mph, with gusts as high as 22 mph.
+A 50 percent chance of snow.
+Cloudy, with a high near 31.
+Breezy, with a west southwest wind 11 to 18 mph, with gusts as high as 33 mph.
+New snow accumulation of less than one inch possible.

 Wednesday Night

-A 30 percent chance of snow, mainly before 11pm.
-Mostly cloudy, with a low around 16.
-Breezy.
+A 20 percent chance of snow before 11pm.
+Mostly cloudy, with a low around 19.
+Breezy, with a west wind around 18 mph, with gusts as high as 34 mph.

 Thursday